antoniomagherini99/antoniomagherini99/README.md

 Since February 2024 I'm also student assistant for the project STREAMS - Stakeholder Training in River Engineering And Management Simulation, whose goal is to develop a serious game for simulating stakeholder participation during river engineering decision-making processes.

 I'm currently doing an internship at [Deltares](https://www.deltares.nl/) for working on my Master thesis, which focuses on developing a deep-learning model for predicting the morphological changes of rivers.
+You can read my thesis [here](https://repository.tudelft.nl/record/uuid:38ea0798-dd3d-4be2-b937-b80621957348).

 During my second year of the Master I performed some laboratory experiments on the accumulation of plastic particles upstream of hydraulic structures at the Hydraulic Engineering Laboratory of TU Delft.
 I had the opportunity to publish and present an abstract of this experience at [NCR DASY 2024](https://ncr-web.org/).
 If you are interested, you can read [my abstract](https://research.tudelft.nl/en/publications/accumulation-of-floating-particles-at-hydraulic-structures) and [the full book of abstracts](https://kbase.ncr-web.org/outputs/ncr-days-2024-book-of-abstracts/).